Some common painkillers interfere with B12 absorption

-7/25/2015 ~ I have used a lot of Ibuprofen over the years.
-When I learned about Serrapeptase I began using it and found I needed far less Ibuprofen, nevertheless I still use one or two Ibuprofen a day.
-But given what I’ve learned, that must change.
+7/25/2015 ~ I’ve used a lot of Ibuprofen over the years.
+When I learned about Serrapeptase, a natural anti-inflammatory, I began using Serrapeptase and found I needed far less Ibuprofen, nevertheless I still use one or two Ibuprofen a day.
+But given what I recently learned, that must change.

 Merck has the following to say about NSAIDS (non-steroidal anti-inflammatory drugs), which include Ibuprofen:

 “NSAIDs promote mucosal inflammation and ulcer formation (sometimes with GI bleeding) both topically and systemically.”

 Increasing the h.pylori population in your stomach is an example of NSAIDS promoting “mucosal inflammation”.
 Further, h.pylori causes peptic ulcers leading to stomach cancer.

 12/15/2020 ~ Further to the above I watched a few of Dr. Gundry’s videos and was stunned to learn from one that taking an ibuprofen is like throwing a grenade into your stomach, in terms of the damage to your good bacteria.

 Since I learned that I haven’t used Ibuprofen at all.